shanekim28/StudentVueAPI/README.md

 ```

 ## Logging In
 Add the StudentVueAPI reference in your project file and its required dependencies.
+Don't forget to add the StudentVueAPI.xml documentation file

 Create a new StudentVue object and call Login() with the username, password, and district domain as parameters.
 ```
 using StudentVueAPI;